TASEmulators/BizHawk/contributing.md

 > Plugins for the C# compiler, used in main BizHawk solution projects.

 These use C#; you will need the .NET SDK or an IDE which includes it.
 See the [.NET section](#for-any-net-project).

+### BizHawk Analyzer
+> Performs additional code style checks not covered by the other Analyzers.

 ### ReflectionCache source generator
 > Generates a helper class in an assembly for accessing `<EmbeddedResource/>`s and `Type`s.